teg-lad/Concept-Based-Explainability-for-Mitotic-Figure-Detection-in-Whole-Slide-Images/README.md

 #### Google Drive

 The Google Drive folder can be found [here](https://drive.google.com/drive/folders/1xoxOql6JeDOZBHS6p5Cs1l53mUMesJSG?usp=sharing).
-It contains a link to the original MIDOG data, the training data, the discovery data and the results.
+It contains a link to the original MIDOG data, the training data, the discovery data, the results and saves of the models I used.

 #### Notebooks
 + [Data Loading](Data_loading_and_preprocessing.ipynb)